 We look at health policy and education, patient testing, medicine usage and optimisation alongside the role of pharmacy within all of these areas.
 Our researchers in this area also have a specialist interest in mental health research, focusing on the pharmacokinetic, formulaic, and medication optimisation in people with mental ill-health.

 Our medication optimisation research links academic and clinical staff across the wider West Midlands region with a remit of understanding the implications from research for practice, how academia can support practice by linking with the appropriate clinical and pharmacy practice groups across the UK, and the ongoing impact of research in clinical practice.
-In addition to the critical evaluation of research projects to ensure relevance for practice and reviewing appropriate streams for the dissemination of research findings.
+In addition, we undertake the critical evaluation of research projects to ensure relevance for practice and review appropriate streams for the dissemination of research findings.

 - Near-patient pharmacy